vonschnappi/tf-state-no-apply/README.md

 * From the temp json file, get the resources part and append it to the empty .tfstate file

 That's it.

+## Prerequisites
+You need to [install jq](https://stedolan.github.io/jq/download/) on the machine that runs terraform.

+## Running
+1. Put both shell and pythong script in the folder that contains all of your .tf files.
+2. Run